YvoysePierre/Ralph_CSTextingBot/README.md

 http://159.223.141.60:3001/logDownload

 http://159.223.141.60:3001/logClear

+Right now, there is nothing stopping anyone from using these endpoints.
+That being said they would have to guess the IP address.
+There is no way to figure it out just by sending and receiving texts from the bot.

+## Special Bot Commands
+Similar to the admin API endpoints, the bot has a few special admin commands that can give some valuable information without accessing the API.

+At this time there is nothing to prevent regular users from using these commands aside from the fact that are secret.

+`!reset` - Resets your user state (not the global state) `!state` - Responds with the global state in JSON format `!skip`  - Skips the initial questions

 ### Web Interface
 I also added a SUPER simple web interface for this.
 This is at `/`.
 Currently: